jezhiggins/snakes-into-snakeoil/README.md

 After all that doom and gloom we'll try to end on a small positive note, with a brief look at a project which I believe _is_ a good fit for a blockchain solution, and which might even make the world a slightly better place.

+---

+[Jez Higgins](https://www.jezuk.co.uk/) is a jobbing programmer so dedicated to the cause of software craftsmanship he once cycled to the conference from Birmingham.
+He was the 2017 Player of the Season for Kings Heath Hockey Club Mens IIIs.
+He can be contacted for programming assistance or hockey coaching at [@jezhiggins](http://twitter.com/jezhiggins) or [jez@jezuk.co.uk](mailto:jez@jezuk.co.uk).
+He should probably update this bio.